Harkor421/OCR-AI-SCANNER/README.md

 # OCR PDF Text Extraction API Using AI

 Welcome to the PDF Text Extraction API.
 This API allows you to extract text and process information from PDF documents using various AI models from Open AI API using OCR.

+**NOTE: THIS WAS CREATED BEFORE OPEN AI API RELEASED FUNCTIONS.
+THIS ONLY USES PROMPTS TO EXTRACT INFORMATIO, BUT YOU CAN MAKE PR TO ADD GPT FUNCTIONS.

 ## Usage